amartyahatua/amartyahatua.github.io/_pages/about.md

 ## About me

-Currently, I am working as a Senior Data Scientist in a financial services company.
+I work as a Senior Data Scientist in a financial services company.
 <br>
 My work is focused on developing financial prediction models for existing and prospective clients.
 Prior to this, I worked as a post-doctoral fellow at the University of Houston worked with [Dr. Rakesh Verma](http://cs.uh.edu/~rmverma)  and [Dr. Arjun Mukherjee](https://www2.cs.uh.edu/~arjun/).